 We experienced complete stillness on the ocean, for the first time.

 We stayed in Savusavu for a while, comfortably moored in Nakama Creek.
 We had a fresh food market nearby, plenty of places to walk to, and easy access to kava.
-We liked eating out at Korean restaurant in town, that is, until we learned it was run by a homophobic doomsday cult.
+We liked eating out at a Korean restaurant in town, that is until we learned it was run by a homophobic doomsday cult.
 Along with friends, we drove up to Labasa for a visit and saw the interior of the island with a landscape that was entirely different (we saw some coniferous trees).

 Our next stop was Momi Bay, we used it as a stop-over before going to Malolo Lailai.
 In the end, a ring of fire formed on a hill.
 The passage to Malolo Lailai was dotted with reefs, it was best done under a high noon sun.
 The anchorage was very busy and near full, but we found a mooring spot not too far from the dinghy dock.
 We went to land often to share drinks with friendly sailors, or to swim in the shallows.
 We also brought our bicycles on land and went around the dirt roads surrounding the island.

 Our favorite food there was taro root and passion fruit, we also liked buying fresh turmeric.

 Blog posts about our stay in Fiji: